 Bill Gates on Innovation: Technology Changing World

 The outlook of Bill Gates on innovation is a far cry from his adversaries.
-The Gates Foundation and Microsoft co-founder has dedicated a good part of his life as well as his wealth towards making the plant a better place to live in – right from combating climate change to technological synthesis into the disease control & eradication.
+The Gates Foundation and Microsoft co-founder has dedicated a good part of his life as well as his wealth towards making the planet a better place to live in – right from combating climate change to technological synthesis into the disease control & eradication.

 Last month, MIT Technology had invited the business magnate to become their first guest curator for their research paper on – “10 Breakthrough Technologies, 2019”.
 Apart from sharing the views of Bill Gates on innovation, the interview extensively lays out Bill’s take on how technologies and digital transformation solutions have the potential to bring about real change in the world.

-Bill Gates isn’t budging from his incessant ranking as the world’s richest person in tech and second richest billionaire in the world With a net worth of $91.5 billion, he is only $20 billion less rich than Jeff Bezos, the founder of Amazon.
+Bill Gates isn’t budging from his incessant ranking as the world’s richest person in tech and second richest billionaire in the world with a net worth of $91.5 billion, he is only $20 billion less rich than Jeff Bezos, the founder of Amazon.
 It’s hard to imagine what to do with this whopping amount of money, but Gates is pretty much clear about how to make the most of it.

-He mainly spends his billions on charity through the Bill and Melinda Gates Foundation, and plans to give away most of his fortune.
+He mainly spends his billions on charity through the Bill and Melinda Gates Foundation and plans to give away most of his fortune.

 When someone on Quora had asked if Bill Gates is the greatest living philanthropist, the answers were overwhelming.